 In situations where idiopathic injuries (that is an injury where the cause of it was unknown or “peculiar) occur, the process works in a similar fashion, but in a manner that is much more definite.
 If there are no preexisting conditions present, the injury is going to be compensable just like any other work injury.
 However, if the injured individual has a preexisting condition, and they have suffered an idiopathic injury, then the preexisting condition will be the assumed cause of the injury unless the employee is able to establish that their job created the hazard of the risk.
 In this situation, the burden of proof is much higher than with injuries where the cause is clear.

 It is important to understand that if there is no preexisting condition present, the injured individual doesn’t have to provide any proof regarding how the injury occurred or the actual nature of the harm – only that they cannot handle their job duties.
 At this point, employers are required to comply with the terms set by the workers’ compensation system.

 In some extreme situations, employers may try to terminate the employee or subject the individual to other negative actions because you filed the claim for workers compensation when it was not deserved.
 If you believe you have been a victim of retaliation, you can file a claim with the Florida Commission on Human Relations or with the Equal Employment Opportunity Commission.

 If you find yourself in a situation where you have suffered an injury while on the job, but the exact cause is unknown, it’s best to hire legal representation to help you recover the benefits you are owed.
-To learn more, contact Felice and Ehrlich Attorneys at Law by calling (561) 444-8822.
+To learn more, contact Felice Trial Attorneys Law by calling (561) 444-8822.